The Members of

 Management's Responsibility for Internal Financial Controls

-The Company's management is responsible for establishing and maintaining InternalFinancial Controls based on "the Internal Control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls over Financial Reportingissued by the Institute of Chartered Accountants ofIndia".
+Controls Over Financial Reporting issued by the Institute of Chartered Accountants ofIndia".
 These responsibilities include the design implementation and maintenance ofadequate internal financial controls that were operating effectively for ensuring theorderly and efficient conduct of its business including adherence to company's policiesthe safeguarding of its assets the prevention and detection of frauds and errors theaccuracy and completeness of the accounting records and the timely preparation ofreliable financial information as required under the Companies Act 2013.

-Internal Financial Controls Over Financial Reporting (the "Guidance Note")and the Standards on Auditing prescribed under section143(10) of the Companies Act 2013 to the extent applicable to an audit of internalfinancial controls both applicable to an audit of Internal Financial Controls and bothissued by the Institute of Chartered Accountants of India.
-Those Standards and theGuidance Note require that we comply with ethical requirements and plan and perform theaudit to obtain reasonable assurance about whether adequate Internal Financial Controlsover financial reporting was established and maintained and if such controls operatedeffectively in all material respects.
+Internal Financial Controls Over Financial Reporting (the "Guidance Note")and the Standards on Auditing issued by ICAI and deemed to be prescribed under section143(10) of the Companies Act 2013 to the extent applicable to an audit of internalfinancial controls both applicable to an audit of Internal Financial Controls and bothissued by the Institute of Chartered Accountants of India.
+Those Standards and theGuidance Note require that we comply with ethical requirements and plan and perform theaudit to obtain reasonable assurance about whether adequate internal financial controlsover financial reporting was established and maintained and if such controls operatedeffectively in all material respects.

-Our audit involves performing procedures to obtain audit evidence about the adequacy ofthe Internal Financial Controls system over financial reporting and their operatingeffectiveness.
-Our audit of Internal Financial Controls over financial reporting includedobtaining an understanding of Internal Financial Controls over financial reportingassessing the risk that a material weakness exists and testing and evaluating the designand operating effectiveness of internal control based on the assessed risk.
-The proceduresselected depend on the auditor's judgment including the assessment of the risks ofmaterial misstatement of the Financial Statements whether due to fraud or error.
+Our audit involves performing procedures to obtain audit evidence about the adequacy ofthe internal financial controls system over financial reporting and their operatingeffectiveness.
+Our audit of internal financial controls over financial reporting includedobtaining an understanding of internal financial controls over financial reportingassessing the risk that a material weakness exists and testing and evaluating the designand operating effectiveness of internal control based on the assessed risk.
+The proceduresselected depend on the auditor's judgment including the assessment of the risks ofmaterial misstatement of the financial statements whether due to fraud or error.

-We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Company's Internal Financial Controls systemover financial reporting.
+We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Company's internal financial controls systemover financial reporting.

-Meaning of Internal Financial Controls over Financial Reporting
+Meaning of Internal Financial Controls Over Financial Reporting

-Inherent Limitations of Internal Financial Controls over Financial Reporting
+Inherent Limitations of Internal Financial Controls Over Financial Reporting

-Because of the inherent limitations of Internal Financial Controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the Internal Financial Controls over financialreporting to future periods are subject to the risk that the Internal Financial Controlover financial reporting may become inadequate because of changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.
+Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the internal financial controls over financialreporting to future periods are subject to the risk that the internal financial controlover financial reporting may become inadequate because of changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.

-In our opinion the Company has in all material respects an adequate internalfinancial controls system over financial reporting and such Internal Financial Controlsover financial reporting were operating effectively as at 31st March 2020based on the internal control over financial reporting criteria established by theCompany considering the essential components of internal control stated in the GuidanceNote on Audit of Internal Financial Controls Over Financial Reporting issued by theInstitute of Chartered Accountants of India.
+In our opinion the Company has in all material respects an adequate internalfinancial controls system over financial reporting and such internal financial controlsover financial reporting were operating effectively as at 31st March 2020based on the internal control over financial reporting criteria established by theCompany considering the essential components of internal control stated in the GuidanceNote on Audit of Internal Financial Controls Over Financial Reporting issued by theInstitute of Chartered Accountants of India.